nosvagor/vagari.firefox/README.md

 Anything not culled is mostly just basic themeing... colors, transitions, sizing, and such.

-Eventually, a GTK port of vagari will be made, which will prompt a refactor in order priortize GTK settings.
+Eventually, a GTK port of vagari will be made, which will prompt a refactor in order priortize GTK settings, only falling backt to legacy toolkit when necessary.
+For that reason, much of the css is hardcoded, obtuse, and probably could be done in a much better way.

+Frankly put, I have little need for most of the UI elements I just want it to match my theme for the time being.

+> Additionally, long ago I copied the work from this [Moonlight userChrome](https://github.com/eduardhojbota/moonlight-userChrome) theme.
+>
+> Definitely check it out, as it might be easier to modify than mine, as
+> I haved disable/hidden many elements.
+I don't think it's been maintained
+> though, so keep that in mind.

+Also, check out [/r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS/) for more guideance/ideas!

+**Note:** updates often break stylesheets.
+Stay vigilant!

 <br>